fieldtensor/code-samples/README.md

 called the Fresnel effect.
 The shader takes it into account with the following lines of simple vector math:

-    // This R0 refecltivity constant is determined by empircal expimrents with
+    // The R0 refecltivity constant is determined by empircal expimrents with
     // water.

     const float R0 = 0.625;